scottlynn1/Power_BI_project/README.md

 The bike accessories product category comprised 45% of orders, indicating that customers prefer us for our many bike customization options and repairs.
 The clothing product category made up a significantly smallar proportion of orders at 18.5%.
 This data combined with helmets having a return rate of over 3%, which was 33% higher than the average return rate for all items indicates that the clothing product category is an area that needs attention.
 Despite this, monthly returns are down from previous month.
 Monthly revenue is higher while orders are lower due to more high ticket items being sold than the previous month.

 Most of our recent revenue growth is due to the addition of our clothing and accesory product lines.
 To maintain goals of 10% growth per month, additional product line expansion and marketing to higher end customers in order to sell higher ticket items are suggested to meet company goals.

+Customer data shows that orders from high earning customers yeild greater profits on average due to purchases of high ticket item: however, our total customers that are high earning only comprise 11.3% of our total customers.
+Although we do successfully attract equally both blue and white collar workers, we suggest that the marketing teams look into strategies to appeal to higher earning clients.

 <img src="images/orders_by_category.png" alt="ratings chart" width='40%' heigth='auto'><span><img src="images/monthly_metrics_card.png" alt="ratings chart" width='40%' heigth='auto'></span>